FAQs

 Please note that pausing or extending a series may impact your overall momentum and outcomes, but we’ll work together to find an approach that feels supportive and realistic for you.

-• For individual sessions, I require 24 hours notice for cancellations or rescheduling.
-Late cancellations or no-shows may result in a fee or forfeited session.
+• I require 24 hours notice for cancellations or rescheduling.
+Late cancellations or no-shows may result in forfeited session.

 • Absolutely.
 Anything you share with me during coaching is kept private and confidential.
 I do not share your personal information, health history, or session notes with anyone unless you provide written consent or I am required by law to do so (such as concerns of harm to yourself or others).

-Coaching is not the same as therapy or a HIPAA-covered medical service, but I uphold the highest standards of privacy, professionalism, and ethical conduct in both my coaching practice.
+Coaching is not the same as therapy or a HIPAA-covered medical service, but I uphold the highest standards of privacy, professionalism, and ethical conduct as a coach.

 • I take privacy and confidentiality seriously.
 While I am not a HIPAA-covered entity, I use tools and policies that support HIPAA-aligned privacy practices.